-THE BASIC MODELING TECHNIQUES

-There are approximately seven basic ways to create three dimensional models (meshes) in 3D Max.
+THE BASIC MODELING TECHNIQUES There are approximately seven ways to create three dimensional models (meshes) in 3D Max.
 You need to be familiar with all of them if you want to become a proficient 3D artist.
-All of these techniques are covered in the Basic 3D Max Skills book.
-There is a link to this book on our classs web site.

-3D modeling requires that you first analyse that object you want model.
+All of these techniques are covered in the 3D modeling requires that you first analyse that object.
 Then disassemble it into basic parts.
 Then decide which 3D modeling technique(s) will work best.